-"Retro-reflective tapes shall comply and be fitted in accordance with the inflatable liferaft requirements of Marine Orders Part 25."
+"Retro-reflective tapes shall comply and be fitted in accordance with the inflatable liferaft requirements of Marine Orders Part 25 for class A vessels over 500 gross tonnage."

 D7.2 Product information

 In addition to Clause 1.45 of the ISAF specifications for yachtsman's inflatable liferafts, the liferaft and it's container or valise, and also an accompanying certificate, which shall be kept on board the parent vessel, shall include the words: 'Coastal Liferaft'.